Our Privacy Notice: How Hodge uses your personal information

 - To notify you of any data breaches as necessary.

-A summary of the General Data Protection Regulation
+A summary of the General Data Protection Act

-The General Data Protection Regulation (GDPR) 2018 replaces Data Protection Act 1998.
-Its purpose is to protect the “rights and freedoms” of natural persons (i.e. living individuals) and to ensure that personal data is not processed without their knowledge, and, wherever possible, that it is processed with their consent.
+The General Data Protection Regulation (GDPR) 2016 and the Data Protection 2018 set out the law about how organisations are allowed to use personal data.
+Its purpose is to protect the “rights and freedoms” of natural persons (i.e. living individuals) and to ensure that they are aware of how their personal data is processed.

-The GDPR applies to the processing of personal data wholly or partly by automated means (i.e. by computer) and to the processing of personal data other than by automated means (i.e. paper records) that form part of a filing system or are intended to form part of a filing system.
+The laws above apply to the processing of personal data wholly or partly by electronic means (i.e. by computer) and to the processing of personal data other than by electronic means (i.e. paper records).

 How does the data protection law protect me?